Investment Practices, Beliefs, Truisms

 Much or the investment industry is set up to create the illusion that something exists that other people can’t have.

-The truth about the investment industry is that the people who make investment decisions, and drive stock prices, are doing it with other peoples’ money.
+The truth about the investment industry is that the people who make investment decisions, and drive stock prices, are mostly doing it with other peoples’ money.
 Not their own.
-So, they are in the ‘performance derby’ and focused on short-term outcomes, not long-term risk-adjusted returns.
-In the process they make huge mistakes.
+Advisors can get caught-up in the ‘performance derby’ and focused on short-term outcomes, not long-term risk-adjusted returns.
+In that process, huge mistakes can occur.
 So, we as individual investors, have an obligation to be aware of those mistakes, have the patience to let them play out as mistakes (avoid them), and put money to work productively.

 For stocks, a lot of money is made in situations where operating results are less bad than pessimists broadly expect, as opposed to in situations where the operating results of popular investments come in even better than the optimists believe.
-You also get more margin of safety when you invest that way.
+You also, in our opinion, get more margin of safety when you invest that way.

 Warren Buffett got rich by not being stupid as opposed to outsmarting everyone else.

-The vast majority of advisors do 1 of 3 things: 1.
+Advisors can take these approaches in their investment strategy: 1.
 Overdiversify you using a ‘best of breed’ approach; 2.
-Give you a closet benchmark portfolio, or 3.
+Give you a portfolio that does not deviate too far from the S&P 500, or 3.
 Give you a momentum-based portfolio of today’s popular investment.
-None of these serve you.
+Townsend does not believe these scenarios serve you, the client.

 Markets are partly financial (data driven and quantitative), but also partly behavioral.

-Markets inevitably revert to the mean.
+Markets historically revert to the mean.
 And you want to be on the right side of mean reversion when it happens.

 Investing is not about prognosticating the future.
 It’s about figuring out what are good risks to take and what are bad ones.
 We know that we don’t know the future and we don’t pretend to.